adoyle-h/lobash/README.md

 ### Use Command

+Many modules not work as command.
+This command is only used for certain scenarios.

 ```sh
 ./bin/lobash <module_name> <module_args>
 ```

-Some modules not work in command.

 ## Debug